 In cancer treatment, surgeries are further classified according to the purpose that they serve in treatment.

-Second look (exploratory) surgery – Second look, or exploratory, surgery is performed when physicians want to look inside the body to see how well treatments have worked in killing cancer cells.
+Second look (exploratory) surgery – this is performed when physicians want to look inside the body to see how well treatments have worked in killing cancer cells.
 Sometimes, surgeons are able to remove remaining tumor(s) during this surgery.

-Supportive care surgery and procedures — Supportive care surgery or procedures are done to help your child cope with cancer treatments.
+Supportive care surgery and procedures — these are done to help your child cope with cancer treatments.
 Examples of supportive care surgery include:

 - Putting a central venous line (catheter) into a vein in the chest.
 The line will allow treatments to be given and blood samples taken without being “stuck” with a needle.